-- · Via SLURM.
-However, if the affinity does not correspond to the resources requested like in the previous example, system admins will need to fix it.
+- Via SLURM.
+However, if the affinity does not correspond to the resources requested like in the previous example, it should be reported to system

+admins.

 - Via the command number 1.

 - Via the command taskset.

 Repository with Examples

 All the examples shown here are publicly available at https://pm.bsc.es/gitlab/ompss-2/examples.
 Users must clone/download each example's repository and then transfer it to a DEEP working directory.